supabase/auth/README.md

 `SMTP_MAX_FREQUENCY` - `number`

 Controls the minimum amount of time that must pass before sending another signup confirmation or password reset email.
 The value is the number of seconds.
-Defaults to 900 (15 minutes).
+Defaults to `60` (1 minute).

 `SMTP_SENDER_NAME` - `string`